sphere-engine/SRL-Handbook/content/appendix.rst

 Good test cases design
 ----------------------

 It is common misunderstanding which leads to bad test cases design.
-The number of test cases assigned to the problem is limited to *64*.
+The number of test cases assigned to the problem is limited.
 The individual test case is not intended to test only one problem instance.

 .. tip::
   We recommend you to redesign your input / output specification to handle with multiple problem instances in one test case.